-From small mountain streams to McPhee Lake, the second largest in Colorado, Mesa Verde Country is one of the premiere fishing areas in Colorado.
+From small mountain streams to McPhee Lake, the second largest in Colorado, Mesa Verde Country is one of the premier fishing areas in Colorado.
 The Colorado Division of Wildlife has called McPhee Lake “the best fishing spot in the San Juan Basin.”
 No matter where you decide to drop a line, the one thing you won’t find in Mesa Verde Country is crowds – so relax, enjoy, and maybe you’ll catch that big one!
 See below to download maps of our fishing areas.

 Adults and children 15 and older must have a fishing license in Colorado for lakes, streams and reservoirs.
 Many local sporting goods, hardware, and convenience stores sell fishing licenses and provide information on fishing conditions.
 There are several varieties of resident and non-resident licenses, including 1-day and 5-day passes, so make sure you purchase just what you need.